-For the 2023 season (Mammals) the answer is YES!
+For the 2024 season (Reptiles and Amphibians) the answer is YES!

 Questions are worth 1-4 points based on difficulty.
-In the event of a tie, tie-breakers are determined by the number of difficult questions answered correctly.
+In the event of a tie, the first tie breaker is the score on Frog vocalizations.
+The second tie-breaker is determined by the number of difficult questions answered correctly.

 Your team is allowed up to 2 reference sources, one per student.